samuncle/20kly/README.md

 ## Why redoing it in Godot.
 Isn't just updating the existing game easier?
 While the original game was written in python, not using a game engine makes it really hard to expand it and focus on the game.

-Godot is a proven game engine which reduce the overhead of figuring out how to create particles, camera management, scene structure etc. It also opens up to potential future visual improvements.
+Godot is a proven game engine which reduce the overall overhead.
+It also opens up to potential future visual improvements.

 ## Can I play it?
 WARNING.
 This version is not yet ready for general release.
 It is